 - Eraser

-in-ear headphones - Earplugs:
+in-ear headphones - Earplugs

 used to block noise - Earrings

-- Electric mixer
+jewelry worn on the ears - Electric mixer

-- Electric toaster
+electric device used to mix ingredients - Electric toaster

-- Eyeglasses case
+electric device used to toast food - Eyeglasses case

-kitchen utensils coated with enamel - Eggbeater:
+kitchen utensils coated with enamel - Eggbeater

-mixes or whips eggs or cream - Easy chair:
+mixes or whips eggs or cream - Easy chair

 large, comfortable chair - Emergency kit

-- Eau de toilette:
+contains emergency supplies - Eau de toilette

-perfume - Electric blanket:
+perfume - Electric blanket

 heated blanket - Egyptian cotton towels

-- Electric kettle
+made from Egyptian cotton plant fibers[1] - Electric kettle

-- Egg carton
+uses electricity to heat water - Egg carton

-- Energizer batteries
+specialized container for transporting eggs - Energizer batteries

-ceramic pottery - Earphones:
+ceramic pottery - Earphones

 headphones - Electric frying pan

-- Evening bag
+heating by electricity - Evening bag

-- Engraved keepsake box
+small women’s bag used on formal occasions - Engraved keepsake box

 bowl-shaped pan - Extension cord